Probate In Colorado: How To Properly Settle An Estate

 If a will is unclear, invalid, or contested, or there are other significant challenges, a “formal” probate is required in Colorado.
 The probate court supervises these cases more intensely, these estate take longer, and the cost is higher.
 Regardless of how long the full administration of the estate takes, formal probates in Colorado must be open with the court for at least six months.

-For more information about how to settle an estate, or to schedule your free legal consultation, please call (720) 513-2299 or email our law firm today.
+For more information about how to settle an estate, or to schedule your flat-rate* legal consultation, please call (720) 513-2299 or email our law firm today.